 Improve the process by eliminating the root causes.
 Analyze and validate the suggested actions from the Analyze phase and develop an implementation plan to gain approval and ensure effective change management.

-Gather potential solutions or generate new ones with facts uncovered from analysis
+Gather potential solutions or generate new ones with facts uncovered from the analysis

 Weigh each solution to determine viability and effectiveness using process maps or PDAC methods